College Education Resources

 You may be closer to a degree than you think!
 Check out the National Labor College's online degrees.

-Union Plus NLC scholarships - including the Building Trades President's Award - are available for qualified registrants.
+Union Plus NLC scholarships - are available for qualified registrants.

 The Union Plus College Planning Center is a one stop education website that can help you find a career, prepare for and choose a college, apply and pay for your education, and much more.

-The Consumer Financial Protection Bureau's Paying for College tool can help you make informed financial decisons - from choosing a loan and comparing costs to managing your money and repaying your debt.
+The Consumer Financial Protection Bureau's Paying for College tool can help you make informed financial decisions - from choosing a loan and comparing costs to managing your money and repaying your debt.

 College Test Prep Advice